HomeMy WebLinkAboutVacation - HUM-VAC-245Page 1 of 7

 returns from a non-ESA leave or LTD.

 a.
-For permanent full-time employees, credit will be pro-rated based on
+For permanent full-time and temporary full-time employees, credit will

-the number of working days the employee worked in the month the
+be pro-rated based on the number of working days the employee

-leave ended, up to the maximum monthly earnings corresponding to
+worked in the month the leave ended, up to the maximum monthly

-their service entitlement as outlined below.
+earnings corresponding to their service entitlement as outlined below.

 E. End of employment